-Jung examines how the contradictions of race, nation, and empire generated waves of revolutionary movements spanning the Pacific—anticolonial, antiracist, and labor movements that exposed and confronted the U.S. empire.
-In response, the U.S. state closely monitored and brutally suppressed those movements by racializing particular politics and distinct communities as seditious, exaggerating fears of pan-Asian solidarities and sowing anti-Asian racism under the guise of national security.
-Menace to Empire transforms familiar themes in American history to highlight the critical role of colonial violence in the formation of radical movements and the antiradical origins of anti-Asian racism.
-Radicalized by their opposition to the U.S. empire and racialized as threats to U.S. security, peoples in and from Asia pursued a revolutionary politics that gave rise to the national security state—the heart and soul of the U.S. empire ever since.
+Jung examines how various revolutionary movements spanning the Pacific confronted the US empire.
+In response, the US state closely monitored and brutally suppressed those movements, exaggerating fears of pan-Asian solidarities and sowing anti-Asian racism.
+Radicalized by their opposition to the US empire and racialized as threats to US security, peoples in and from Asia pursued a revolutionary politics that engendered and haunted the national security state—the heart and soul of the US empire ever since.

 UC Press is proud to publish award-winning authors and books across many disciplines.
 Please join us in celebrating these scholars by sharing the news!Read More >